-This story is by Jon Palmstrom and was part of our 2017 Winter Writing Contest.
+This story by Jon Palmstrom won the Readers’ Choice Award in our 2017 Winter Writing Contest.
 You can find all the writing contest stories here.

 Jason had been cycling home when the van ploughed into his side.
 He rag-dolled across the road, his body ricocheting off the bonnet of a moving car, before skidding along the tarmac, legs broken, ribs fractured, lung punctured.
 His bike a crumpled, metallic mess.
 He was pretty fucked up.

 “Why so long?
-I thought after 48 hours, once the scans show no activity, the family is advised to turn off the life support.” the intern replied.
+I thought after forty-eight hours, once the scans show no activity, the family is advised to turn off the life support,” the intern replied.

 For days after the crash, Jason lay in constant agony, the painkillers no longer deemed necessary.
 He couldn’t move, but he could think, and he could hear, and he could feel.
 And now, almost three months later, he was about to be switched off.
 Nobody knew he was conscious.